Magic Circle

 06/27/09 - Added instructions for making a crochet circle with tall stitches.

-• Sherri Long said:
+2. Sherri Long

 Great job!
 I was surfing the web looking for tutorials on “the magic ring” and this was the most clear and precise!
 Thanks so much!!!!